 After meeting, the Appeals Committee shall then deliberate and render a final decision.

-4. Reclassification resulting from a student’s challenge shall be determined by the date a
+b.
+Reclassification resulting from a student’s challenge shall be determined by the date a

 petition for eligibility was filed with the Student Appeals Office.
-The deadline for
+The deadline for submitting

-must promptly give written notice to the PA Residency Coordinator at his/her
+give written notice to the PA Residency Coordinator at his/her campus.

-in his/her parents' or legal guardian's address to the PA Residency Coordinator
+parents' or legal guardian's address to the PA Residency Coordinator at his/her campus.

 Adjustments and False Information

-to retroactive reclassification as non-residents and are responsible for the payment
+to retroactive reclassification as non-residents and are responsible for the payment of all related

-University discipline and legal action and are responsible for the payment of all non-resident
+discipline and legal action and are responsible for the payment of all non-resident tuition and fees

-The University reserves the right to periodically audit and make any necessary adjustments
+The University reserves the right to periodically audit and make any necessary in the classification